Kid Food

 Credit: Joe Lingeman

-Like the hummus example, pre-portioning this pasta salad in little cups makes a cute presentation, and by making it easy to grab and go, it’s more likely kids will actually pick one up and dig in.
+Like the hummus, pre-portioning this pasta salad in little cups makes a cute presentation, and by making it easy to grab and go, it’s more likely kids will actually pick one up and dig in.

 For a party that coincides with the brunch hour, these egg bites are an excellent choice.
 It’s a quick, two-bite blast of protein.
 I use a mini muffin tin to make the smaller version, which is objectively cuter and more appealing for kiddos.